nrfconnect/sdk-nrf/doc/nrf/doc_build.rst

 The :file:`nrf` subfolder in that directory contains all :file:`.rst` source files that are not directly related to a sample application or a library.
 Documentation for samples and libraries are provided in a :file:`README.rst` or :file:`.rst` file in the same directory as the code.

-Building the documentation output requires building the output for all docsets.
+Building the documentation output requires building the output for all documentation sets.
-Currently, there are the following docsets:
+Following are the available documentation sets:

-- ``nrf``: nRF Connect SDK (NCS)
+- ``nrf``: |NCS|
 - ``nrfx``: nrfx
 - ``nrfxlib``: nrfxlib
 - ``zephyr``: Zephyr RTOS
 - ``mcuboot``: MCUboot
-- ``kconfig``: All available Kconfig options in the nRF Connect SDK
+- ``kconfig``: All available Kconfig options in the |NCS|

-Since there are links from the NCS documentation set into other docsets, the documentation is built in a pre-defined order.
+Since there are links from the |NCS| documentation set into other documentation sets, the documentation is built in a predefined order.

 Building documentation output
 *****************************